 Faith always emerges in multiple contexts, including cultural, developmental, and religious.
-Students in this course examine personal experiences with faith, the faith experiences of their families of origin, and contemporary North American expressions of popular religion and spirituality. offered: Semester II.
+Students in this course examine personal experiences with faith, the faith experiences of their families of origin, and contemporary North American expressions of popular religion and spirituality.

-3020 Christianity and Social Justice, 3 hrs.
-(3, 0)
+3020 Christianity and Social Justice

 The call to "do justice, love mercy, and walk humbly with your God" is deeply rooted in Christian faith.
 Just what this element of Christian commitment means in lived experience, however, is neither consistently interpreted nor universally applied.
 This course affords students the opportunity to explore in some depth the relationship between Christian faith, in its various articulations, and social justice.
 The class addresses a selection of contemporary social justice issues (for example, racial justice, gender justice, environmental justice), exploring ways in which representative groups and individuals from the Christian tradition have understood the relationship between faith and social justice.
-The goal of the course is to introduce students to the complexities of each social justice issue, to encourage them to consider ways in which Christian faith commitments intersect with concerns about the issue, and to prompt them to develop a lifelong engagement with these concerns. offered: Every semester.
+The goal of the course is to introduce students to the complexities of each social justice issue, to encourage them to consider ways in which Christian faith commitments intersect with concerns about the issue, and to prompt them to develop a lifelong engagement with these concerns.
+OFFERED: Sem.
+II.

-3040 Introduction to Christian Theology, 3 hrs.
-(3, 0)
+3040 Introduction to Christian Theology

-Beginnings in theology: province and methods of theology, doctrines of God, human nature, Christ, the church, and eschatology. prerequisite: BIBL 2000. offered: Every semester.
+Beginnings in theology: province and methods of theology, doctrines of God, human nature, Christ, the church, and eschatology.
+PREREQUISITE: BIBL 2000.
+OFFERED: Sem.
+II.

-3100 Christian Understandings of Human Experience, 3 hrs.
-(3, 0)
+3100 Christian Understandings of Human Experience

 Investigation of perennial human experiences of intimacy, spirit, community, hope, revelation, and search for truth and reconciliation.
-Acquaints students with biblical-Christian interpretation of these experiences. prerequisite: Upper-division standing. offered: Every semester.
+Acquaints students with biblical-Christian interpretation of these experiences.
+PREREQUISITE: Upper-division standing.
+OFFERED: Sem.
+I, II.

-3120 Current Issues in Christian Ethics, 3 hrs.
-(3, 0)
+3120 Current Issues in Christian Ethics

 A critical examination of Christian reflections and decision-making on moral and ethical issues in contemporary life.
 "Christian," as used in this course, seeks particularly to take Jesus and the church seriously in defining, describing, and illuminating the nature and content of moral issues.
-The course examines varying approaches to Christian moral decision-making, with a view to shaping sound responses to several current moral issues confronting human beings and creation. offered: With sufficient demand.
+The course examines varying approaches to Christian moral decision-making, with a view to shaping sound responses to several current moral issues confronting human beings and creation.
+OFFERED: Sem.
+II, 2019-20.